MarkJohnstoneGitHub/VBA-IDictionary/README.md

 ## Notes

-Support for keys of LongLong data type which is only availablue using the DictionaryKeyVluePair.cls and compatibile with Mac, Windows, in VBA 7.
+Support for keys of LongLong data type which is only availablue under VBA 7 using the DictionaryKeyVluePair.

 Untested on Mac and VBA 6.